aflashyrhetoric/aflashyrhetoric.github.io/content/posts/tooling-101.md

 By "obstacles," I don't mean the inherent difficulty in learning a new field, nor the complexity of advanced web development topics.
 I'm referring to the snags that slow progress without benefit.

-For example, consider the act of running.
+For example, consider the act of *going for a jog*.
+Running.
 If you want to get better, you must train often and build endurance.
-Overcoming the exhaustion of training and the task of perfecting your form is a **relevant obstacle**.
+Overcoming the exhaustion of training and the task of perfecting your running form is a **relevant obstacle**.

-But if you're running on a particularly windy day at the beach and sand keeps blowing in your eyes - that's just some bulllshiiiiiiiiiiiiit.
+But if you're running on a particularly windy day at the beach and sand keeps blowing in your eyes - that just sucks for no reason.

 I'm writing this series to help eliminate the latter, because when I was starting out, most of the tutorials assumed that the reader had knowledge of things like: